Aligned to company strategy, Branding is the central organizing principle for decision-making, talent, and growth.

-In spite of financial aspects, brands are unique organizational elements great companies use to attract staff, partners, clients, and other important audiences to the organization.
-So they must be approached in a strategic manner.
-Brand totals so much more than a bunch of key narratives.
+Brands are unique organizational elements that great companies will use to attract talent, clients, project partners, and other important audiences to the business.
+But they must be approached in a strategic manner.
+So, stop being seduced by all the Creativity…..
+Brand totals so much more than just a bunch of narratives.

-Businesses are judged on what they do……not what they say.
+Businesses are judged on what they do… not only on what they say.

-Brand is built on perceptions, matched (or otherwise) to the actual experience of engaging with that business.
+Brand is complex.
+Built on perceptions, matched (or otherwise) to the actual experience of engaging with that business.
 Compelling brand strategy is much more than just how-what-where-when, and to whom we all deliver key messaging.
-Equally considers the internal brand as well as external.
-When brand promise isn’t met day-to-day in operations, behaviours, or service levels – expressly affects both customer and your internal talent.
-Shines a big bright light on ‘company character’ too.

-Brands help companies position themselves more boldly, and clearly in marketplaces, creating appeal, awareness, and the impetus for mutually-beneficial stakeholder relationships.
+Brands help companies position themselves more boldly, clearly in marketplaces, createappeal, awareness, and as impetus for mutually beneficial stakeholder relationships.

-Above all else, ensure the experience your brand is generating is consistent and inviting (i.e a repeatable, clear, quality experience)…top of the list if you want to scale growth and reach.
+Above all else, ensure that experience your brand is authentic and consistent (read: repeatable, clear, quality experience)… This is top of the list if you seriously need to scale growth and reach.

-Lack of focus from Boards is concerning to us.
-So too when companies sacrifice steady relationship-building and investment into their brands, because things get too busy, or their team are rushing around, trying to develop creative campaigns that supposedly reflect the “purpose”.
-Only to have them go nowhere, and waste valuable company resources (effort, time and money…)
+When companies sacrifice steady relationship-building and investment into their brands because things get too busy – or the marketing team rushes around, trying to develop creative campaigns that supposedly reflect the big “purpose”.
+Only to have these go nowhere, and waste valuable company resources (effort, time and money…) in the process.

-We know it can be challenging to try to tackle an entire gamut of organisational branding.
-However, sitting at the heart of what most customers (and your team) cares most about, remains the company’s ability, capacity, reliability to deliver.…because this builds trust and deeper engagement.
+We know it can be challenging; to try to tackle an entire gamut of organisational branding.
+However, sitting at the heart of what most customers (and your team) cares most about, remains your company’s ability, capacity, reliability to deliver.…because this builds trust and deeper engagement.

-Book us – 15 mins for some insights or advice on your brand.
+Book Jo here, 15 mins for some branding insight or advice on your brand.